catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

   - Spend [[progression|Progression Points]] to remove a point of Corruption.
   - Requires at least 4 therapy sessions (downtime activity).

-### Decay Saves
+### Safety Check

-Decay measures corruption on a much smaller scale, often as consequence of over-using drugs or powerful augments.
-Decay is not tracked, but rather whenever you take Decay, you must make a **Decay Save**.

-*Decay Saves* use the die indicated by a **Safety** rating.
-If you fail the save, you will immediately take a point of corruption
+Over-using drugs or powerful augments may result in corruption.
+Safety Check is a quick test that is resolved in a manner similar to a [[core-mechanics#Resource Checks|Resource Check]].
+Whenever you use a drug or an augment with a safety rating, you need to roll the **Safety Die** and on a result of 1-2 you will take a point of Corruption and.

 ## Aptitudes